ericchiang/blog/content/post/containers-from-scratch.md

 -rwxr-xr-x.
 1 root root 118280 Mar 14  2015 rootfs/bin/ls
 ```

 The resulting directory looks an awful lot like a Linux system.
-There's a `bin` directory with executables, an `etc` with system configuration, a `lib` with shared libraries, etc.
+There's a `bin` directory with executables, an `etc` with system configuration, a `lib` with shared libraries, and so on.

-Since I've glossed over how to actually build this tarball, I'll strongly recommend the [_"Minimal Containers"_][minimal-containers] talk by my coworker Brian Redbeard.
+Actually building this tarball is an interesting topic, but one we'll be glossing over here.
+For an overview, I'd strongly recommend the excellent talk [_"Minimal Containers"_][minimal-containers] by my coworker Brian Redbeard.

 ## chroot

 The first tool we'll be working with is `chroot`.
-A thin wrapper around the similarly named syscall that allows us to restrict the view of the file system for a process.
+A thin wrapper around the similarly named syscall, it allows us to restrict a process' view of the file system.
 In this case, we'll restrict our process to the "rootfs" directory then exec a shell.

-Once we're in there, we can poke around, run commands, and do typical shell things.
+Once we're in there we can poke around, run commands, and do typical shell things.

 ```
 $ sudo chroot rootfs /bin/bash